 Does your HVAC service professional visit your home more than your friends and relatives?
 While we're always happy to maintain a friendly relationship with folks in Dallas, we also think you should know that those recurring appointments for air conditioning repair are a serious warning sign.

 It's normal to request professional air conditioner repair service for sudden issues.
-At the very least, many HVAC experts recommend annual preventative air conditioner maintenance service to keep your AC system running well.
-Frequent repair visits are a different story though.
+At the very least, many HVAC experts recommend an annual preventive air conditioner maintenance service to keep your AC system running well.
+Frequent repair visits are a different story, though.
 If you're making frequent appointments for repair service, you might be happier with choosing to update your AC system.

-In the HVAC industry, experts use something called the fifty-percent rule to figure out if it's time to replace a failing AC system.
-If your unit breaks down so regularly—or so catastrophically—that the cost of repairs exceeds fifty percent of its original value, then replacement is a better option.
+In the HVAC industry, experts use the 50% rule to determine whether it's time to replace a failing AC system.
+If your unit breaks down so regularly or catastrophically that the cost of repairs exceeds 50 percent of its original value, then replacement is a better option.
+The same rule can be applied to both heating and cooling; if you find that your HVAC system constantly needs repairs, you will want to get a new unit.

 2. Old Age